pytorch/pytorch/docs/source/torch.compiler_troubleshooting.rst

 Dynamic Shapes
 ``torch.compile`` by first assumes tensor shapes are static/constant and thus guard on these.
-By using "dynamic shapes,"" we can get ``torch.compile`` to produce compiled code that can accept tensor inputs with different shapes - we avoid recompiling every time shapes differ.
+By using "dynamic shapes," we can get ``torch.compile`` to produce compiled code that can accept tensor inputs with different shapes - we avoid recompiling every time shapes differ.
 By default, automatic dynamic shapes are enabled ``torch.compile(dynamic=None)`` - if compilation fails due to shape mismatch, recompilation is attempted with dynamic shapes.